daxiangt/OTCBot/ReadMe.md

 * **How to get a Group ID**:
     1. Add your bot to the target group.
+    2. Make sure the bot has permission to read messages.
-    2. Send the `/start` command in that group.
+    3. Send the `/start` command in that group.
-    3. The bot will reply with the Group Chat ID.
-It will be a negative number.
+    4. The bot will reply with the Group Chat ID (it will be a negative number).
 * **Format**: A header followed by one Group ID per line.
 * **Example (`Group_List_All.csv`):**
     ```csv